*Revised Point Criteria for Cabela's School of the Year presented by Abu Garcia*

 Ties in the Cabela's School of the Year Program will be broken at the conclusion of the season in the following manner:

-1st Tie-breaker: The team with the highest number of points accumulated in the three Cabela's Collegiate Bass Fishing Series events (Championship, Open, and Big Bass Bash)
+1st Tie-breaker: The school with the highest number of points accumulated in the four Cabela's Collegiate Bass Fishing Series events (Big Bass Bash, Open, Texas College Challenge, and Championship)

-2nd Tie-breaker: The team that fished the greatest number of Cabela's Collegiate Bass Fishing Series events
+2nd Tie-breaker: The school that fished the greatest number of Cabela's Collegiate Bass Fishing Series events

-3rd Tie-breaker: The team with the greatest number of points in the BoatUS Collegiate Bass Fishing Championship (May 22-23, 2014)
+3rd Tie-breaker: The school with the greatest number of points in the BoatUS Collegiate Bass Fishing Championship.